huberkyle/GPA-Calculator-App/README.md

 # Kyle-Aaron-Morgan-GPA-Probation-App
+How to open the web App: Go to the development branch and download the GPA Probation App folder.
+Then launch the GPAToAchieve.html.

+How to install the Android app: Either go to https://github.com/huberkyle/Kyle-Aaron-Morgan-GPA-Probation-App/blob/Development/GPA%20Calculator.apk?raw=true or download the GPA Calculator.apk from the development branch on your Android device.
+Once downloaded open the file and hit the install button.

-How to open the App: To test the app, go to the development branch and download the GPA Probation App folder.
-Then launch the GPAToAchieve.html in your web browser of choice.
+To test the app, go to the development branch and download the GPA Probation App folder.
+Then launch the selenium IDE in Firefox.
+From the Selenium IDE open up the test cases.
+The test cases will need to be updated to corresponding to the location of where the GPAToAchieve.html file is downloaded onto your computer.

 To run tests:
     1. Open the GPA Application in FireFox.
     2. Download the test file.